History of banking: Court Jew

 Court Jews were Jewish bankers or businessmen who lent money and handled the finances of some of the Christian European noble houses, primarily in the 17th and 18th centuries.
+They were most commonly found in Germany, Holland, and Austria, but also in Denmark, England, Hungary, Italy, Poland, Lithuania, Portugal, and Spain.
+According to Dimont, virtually every duchy, principality, and palatinate in the Holy Roman Empire had a court Jew.
 Court Jews were precursors to the modern financier or Secretary of the Treasury.
 Their jobs included raising revenues by tax farming, negotiating loans, master of the mint, creating new sources for revenue, floating debentures, devising new taxes, and supplying the military.
 In addition, the court Jews acted as personal bankers for the nobility: They raised money to cover the noble's personal diplomacy and his extravagances.

-Court Jews were skilled administrators and businessmen who received privileges in return for their services.
-They were most commonly found in Germany, Holland, and Austria, but also in Denmark, England, Hungary, Italy, Poland, Lithuania, Portugal, and Spain.
-According to Dimont, virtually every duchy, principality, and palatinate in the Holy Roman Empire had a court Jew.

 Germany

 In the southern German realm, two great banking families emerged in the 15th century, the Fuggers and the Welsers.
 They came to control much of the European economy and to dominate international high finance in the 16th century.
 The Fuggers built the first German social housing area for the poor in Augsburg, the Fuggerei.
 It still exists, but not the original Fugger Bank which lasted from 1487 to 1657.

 Dutch bankers played a central role in establishing banking in the northern German city states.
 Berenberg Bank is the oldest bank in Germany and the world's second oldest, established in 1590 by Dutch brothers Hans and Paul Berenberg in Hamburg.
 The bank is still owned by the Berenberg dynasty.